 “No way,” I said.
 “It happened just the way I told you.”

 “What is it?”
-I asked the excited driller, a kid no older than twenty-two.
+I asked the excited driller, a kid no older than twenty-two or three.

 Pulling on my pants, I rushed out the door and headed for the rig floor.
 “Stop drilling.
 Pull up a stand or two and circulate bottoms up.
 Get a measurement on the mud and add some weight if you have to.
 Bring me samples every fifteen minutes until I tell you to stop.”

-“I’m sort of green,” the young driller admitted.
-“I don’t know what you’re talking about.”
+“I’m sort of green,” the young driller said.
+“I got no clue what you’re talking about.”

 There was a gas detector on the rig floor and it was registering somewhere far off the chart.
 Reaching the dog house before the young driller, I quickly engaged the clutch.